borntofrappe/game-development/02 Breakout/Breakout 9/README.md

 ## Particle System

-This is a considerable update, in that it requires the use of multiple love2d-specific functions.
+This is a considerable update, in that it requires the use of multiple LOVE-specific functions.

 It helps to think of the particles as another asset, like a brick, a ball.
 You update the asset through an `update()` function, and you show the visual through a `render()` function.
 The complication is that it is first necessary to set up the particles system and modify its behavior with a few functions.